CompleteBlenderCreator/05-Animated-Lamp-Original/readme.md

 * Setup the camera ready for the Animation.
 * Animate the Camera!

+# Rendering An Animation
+* Learn how to use multiple computers to render an animation.
+* Learn how to use multiple instances of Blender to utilise the CPU and GPU on your computer.

 ---
 Click [here](https://www.udemy.com/blendertutorial/?couponCode=GitHubSpecial) to find out more about the course, and how we build these assets step-by-step.